sseletskyy/storybook-puppeteer-declarative-testing/README.md

   * it listens when the port 9009 is available (storybook is up and running)
   * it runs the tests `npm run spdt:test`
   * it stops storybook when tests end

+## New features

+Check out `helpers` folder with several high order functions
+* withParent - simple way to wrap a component with a `div` tag with some css styles
+* withRouter - it wraps a component with Router from `react-router-dom`
+* withStoreFromFixture - simple way to provide some values to redux store from the fixture
+* withTheme - a wrapper in case you use material-ui

+Check out new custom declarations in `custom-declarations` folder
+* checkInnerText
+* checkInnerTexts
+* checkValue